jeskesen/i2c_imu/python/README.md

 1. Creating an `RTIMU.Settings` object.
 The class constructor receives a "product name" which is actually used as the ini filename (without the ".ini" extension).
-The file will be created if it does'nt already exists.
+The file will be created if it doesn't already exist.
 After creating the `RTIMU.Settings` object, the various parameters appear as the object attributes and can be examined and changed.
    The settings can also be saved back to the ini file using the `save()` method.